AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 ```
 <p></p>

-The directional albedo determines the [vertical-layering transmittance](#vertical-layering-transmittance) of an interface BSDF, referenced by the [&lt;layer>](#node-layer) node when vertically layering a top BSDF over a base.
+The directional albedo of a node's reflection lobes, evaluated with its physical Fresnel reflectance, determines the [vertical-layering transmittance](#vertical-layering-transmittance) of an interface BSDF, referenced by the [&lt;layer>](#node-layer) node when vertically layering a top BSDF over a base.

 #### Energy Compensation